Virtual Program FAQ

 Will I still be able to connect with mentors and other founders?

 Yes.
-In addition to meeting your Mentors and fellow Founders on the weekly virtual sessions (which will take place on Zoom), you will get dedicated Slack channels and Zoom Rooms to effectively leverage working groups, sessions, and pitching opportunities.
+In addition to meeting your Mentors and fellow Founders on the weekly virtual sessions (which will take place on Zoom), you will get dedicated Slack channels and Zoom Rooms to effectively leverage working groups, access to one-on-one Office Hours, and more.

-Should I postpone until the next cohort to have the in-person experience?
+Should I wait until the next cohort to have the in-person experience?

 That is a personal decision, and we are happy to defer your acceptance to a future cohort.
 However, please keep in mind that we cannot guarantee when the next cohort will take place, or if that cohort will be in-person or virtual again.